drhsqlite/pikchr/doc/differences.md

 ## 4.0 The "`color`" and "`fill`" attributes

-  *  Mention hexadecimal notation for RGV color values
+  *  Mention hexadecimal notation for RGB color values
   *  Mention the 140 HTML color names

 ## 5.0 The "`thickness`" attribute